“Dedicated to Education…Committed to Excellence”

 Franklin has had the great honor of membership in the National Band Association and Kappa Kappa Psi National Honorary Fraternity for College Bandsmen, which he served as Chapter President for numerous years in both.
-Franklin is also an active member of the International Tuba and Euphonium Association (ITEA), the National Association for Music Education (NAfME), the Texas Music Educators Association (TMEA), the College Band Directors National Association (CBDNA), and the American Society of Composers, Authors, and Publishers (ASCAP).
+Franklin is also an active member of the Association for Texas Small School Bands (ATSSB), the International Tuba and Euphonium Association (ITEA), the National Association for Music Education (NAfME), the Texas Music Educators Association (TMEA), the College Band Directors National Association (CBDNA), and the American Society of Composers, Authors, and Publishers (ASCAP).

 Mr. Barry Wiseman, Assistant Director of Bands

 Jaden Peña is a freelance Colorguard instructor and assists as the Colorguard Director at FCHS.
 Jaden studied music education at Wayland Baptist University.
 While studying, Jaden was recognized for his outstanding performance in music education.
 There, he sat principal bassoon and oboe in the Wayland Symphonic Band, giving him opportunities to support and help both sections of the ensemble.
 Jaden also taught privately in area schools, teaching flute, oboe, and bassoon to high school and middle school students.
 Additionally, he participated in the Marching Pioneer Band by writing for, leading, and directing the colorguard.
 The experience he gained from leading this group allowed him to successfully build other high school colorguards in the Plainview area.
 He has also performed with the Small College Intercollegiate Band at the College Band Directors National Association convention in 2016.